-All faculty members who graduated from Ohio Northern University will be identified in the Alumni Journal.
+All faculty members who graduated from Ohio Northern University will be identified in ONU Magazine.
 Their name should be bold and followed by their Ohio Northern degree(s).

-(First reference) Dr. Stephen Iseman, professor of communication arts and public relations, is the advisor of PRSSA.
+- (First reference) Dr. Stephen Iseman, BS '01, professor of communication arts and public relations, is the advisor of PRSSA.

 DO NOT follow a name with a degree if the suffix already indicates a degree.
 The suffix will imply the degree received by the individual.

 - Incorrect: Dr. Stephen Iseman, Ph.D., is the advisor of PRSSA.